grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 The question is, did Onyx learn the right lessons?

-## The review itself
+## The Five Pillars of Urban Fantasy RPGs

 Where to begin? *Curseborne* is about 400 pages which is relatively short for an *Onyx Path* core book, but it's dense, including five splats, about thirty sub-splats and at least 3 magic systems.
 That's a lot, and I'm not particularly interested in covering a lot of the material particularly the mechanics and sub-systems.
 I want to focus on the setting itself.
-Instead of going from page to page I'll address each of the core elements of an urban fantasy setting.

-But what are the pillars of urban fantasy roleplaying?
-Here is a list of the setting pillars that I feel is what made games like *Vampire: the Masquerade* so great:
+So what makes a great urban fantasy setting?
+In my opinion there are five, core pillars of urban fantasy roleplaying games that make a setting sublime.
+The elements that I feel made games like VtM great.
+They are as follows:

 1. Monsters
 2. Dark World